 is a modern state of the airport serving Orange County and is located off of the 405 just south of the 55 freeway.
 All flights are domestic.
 There is a lot of wealth in Orange County and if you spend any time at this airport you will see some of this wealth arriving in the form of fancy sometimes fairly lengthy vehicles.
 During a recent trip we happened to see a yellow Ferrari gunning down the departure level at a rather high speed – producing that beautiful sound that only this type of vehicle can make.
 Within 30 minutes of waiting we also saw a Humvee Limo, perhaps a quarter mile in length and some handsome guy comes striding out wearing huge sunglasses on a cloudy day.
 Everyone stared – perhaps some young TV actor?

 This airport is of course named after the famous Western cowboy actor John Wayne (be sure to check out the statue of him in the lower level of the main terminal – against the backdrop of the USA flag, this statue is larger than life).
-Did you know that hang gliding started in Orange County in the early 1970’s?
-You may see an exhibit about this during your visit to this airport.
+Often windowed exhibitions are on display inside the terminals (after you have gone through security) and feature Orange County relevant themes.
+Several exhibits in the past few years have included a retrospective on Hang Gliding (this sport actually began in Orange County) and information about some of Orange Counties top chefs.

 Note that the best area to pick up or drop off passengers is at the open air departure level (Upper Level).
 The police on the lower level are somewhat strict about people pulling up to the curb for any length of time.
 More information: www.ocair.com